 Additional Fees May Apply

 The base tuition of a given college or university is typically significantly lower than what you'll end up paying for – or receiving financial aid to cover.
 And with the cost of tuition going up so far that some state legislatures have even placed limits on tuition increases, new or expanded fees may be where colleges will be looking to in terms of recouping some of those budget losses.
-Most schools now group tuition and fees as one when you're looking up schools' price tags during your college search, but there are some fees that may still come as a surprise to you, and after
+Most schools now group tuition and fees as one when you're looking up schools' price tags during your college search, but there are some fees that may still come as a surprise to you, and after you're already enrolled.

 What do these fees cover?
 It depends on the school.
 Activity fees are standard, and cover things like access to the school workout facilities, libraries, and student centers.
 Parking fees are standard on commuter campuses, although students may have the option of opting out of these if they will be using public transportation to travel to and from campus.
 Health fees cover students' visits to campus health centers, often with or without proof of health insurance.
 Some schools charge a "green" fee to cover rising energy costs or environmental adaptations on their campuses.
 Others have technology fees, to cover students' use of computer labs or new technologies used in classrooms, counseling fees, to cover students' use of career or other guidance services, and enrollment fees, just for registering for classes.